bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 > BootstrapVue's custom `<b-calendar>` component generates a calendar style date selection widget
 > which can be used to control other components, or can be used to create custom date picker inputs.
+> `<b-calendar>` is WAI-ARIA accessibility compliant.

+The calendar is optimized for keyboard control (arrow, page up/down, and home keys).

 ```html
 <template>